forsyde/forsyde-shallow-examples/README.md

 To install the applications locally in a sandbox, you can use the following commands:

-    cabal sandbox init # creates a sandbox in the current folder

-    # in case 'ForSyDe.Shallow' is not globally installed, you need to download/clone its source repo, and type
-    cabal sandbox add-source <path/to/forsyde-shallow>

-    cabal install      # installs 'forsyde-shallow-examples' and all its dependencies locally, in the sandbox cabal repl         # opens a GHC interpreter session for the sandbox from which you can import the applications
+    cabal sandbox init # creates a sandbox in the current folder cabal install      # installs 'forsyde-shallow-examples' and all its dependencies locally, in the sandbox cabal repl         # opens a GHC interpreter session for the sandbox from which you can import the applications